Plerixafor: Society and culture

 Plerixafor has orphan drug status in the United States and European Union for the mobilization of hematopoietic stem cells.
 It was approved by the U.S. Food and Drug Administration (FDA) for this indication on 15 December 2008.
 In the European Union, the drug was approved after a positive Committee for Medicinal Products for Human Use assessment report on 29 May 2009.
 The drug was approved for use in Canada by Health Canada on 8 December 2011.

 Research

 Anti-cancer properties

 Plerixafor was seen to reduce metastasis in mice in several studies.
 It has also been shown to reduce recurrence of glioblastoma in a mouse model after radiotherapy.
 In this model, the cancer cells that survived radiation critically depended on bone marrow derived cells for vasculogenesis, and the recruitment of the latter was mediated by SDF-1 CXCR4 interactions, which are blocked by plerixafor.

 Use in stem cell research

 Researchers at Imperial College have demonstrated that plerixafor in combination with vascular endothelial growth factor (VEGF) can mobilise mesenchymal stem cells and endothelial progenitor cells into the peripheral blood of mice.

-In double‐blind, randomized, placebo‐controlled trial, stem cell mobilization with plerixafor did not improve healing of ischemic diabetic wounds.
+In a 2020 study, researchers did not find evidence that plerixafor assisted in the healing of diabetic-related arterial insufficiency ulcers.